KhodeDan/PassWordManager/README.md

 **This project serves as a personal endeavor for me to enhance my skills and understanding of fundamental Python concepts.
 It allows me to apply these concepts comprehensively, aiming to achieve a robust and reliable coding structure.
 The project is pursued independently, with the goal of reaching a satisfactory and dependable outcome.**

-# What does the PasswordManager actually do And what are the features? :
+# What does the PasswordManager actually do And what are the features?
-** As the name Is self explanatory , It is a Terminal based passwordmanager , But instead of just focusing on the concept ( dictionaries ) That Was learned and trained during the projct , The Project Contain's Account management , Deleting , Viewing , Adding Password , And a password for the main account Which is refrenced as the MasterPassword in the program core. **
+**As the name Is self explanatory , It is a Terminal based passwordmanager , But instead of just focusing on the concept ( dictionaries ) That Was learned and trained during the projct
+The Project Contain's Account management , Deleting , Viewing , Adding Password , And a password for the main account Which is refrenced as the MasterPassword in the program core.**

 # Table Of contents :
 > Git: